sunfishcode/basic-text/docs/RestrictedText.md

 does "Moderately Restricted" permit this Greek letter to be mixed with otherwise Latin script?

-TODO: Several codepoints such as U+2800, U+3164, U+1160, U+FFA0, U+115F,
+TODO: Several scalars such as U+2800, U+3164, U+1160, U+FFA0, U+115F, U+16FE4,
-U+16FE4, and possibly others, often display as whitespace despite not being categorized as whitespace.
+and possibly others, often display as whitespace despite not being categorized as whitespace.
 Can we constraint them with a mixed-script constraint, or some other mechanism?

 [NFKC]: https://unicode.org/reports/tr15/#Norm_Forms
 [Moderately Restricted]: https://www.unicode.org/reports/tr39/#Restriction_Level_Detection